vecma-project/VECMAtk/tutorials/M12/easyvvuq-qcgpj/guide/EasyVVUQ & QCGPJ - Tutorial.md

 ## Introduction

-As the performance of supercomputers become more powerful, it also turns into a driving force for the science and engineering communities to construct computational models of higher complexities.
+As the performance of supercomputers becomes more powerful, it also turns into a driving force for the science and engineering communities to construct computational models of higher complexities.
 These models can help explore sciences that were previously restricted by the computing powers of